-An entrance reducer is simply a barrier placed at the entrance to a beehive that reducers the size of the opening.
-They are usually made of wood, but can also be made from metal or plastic.
+Entrance reducers are barriers placed at the entrance to a beehive that restrict the size of the opening.
+Although usually made of wood, they also come in metal or plastic.

-Many entrance reducers—especially the wooden ones—give you a choice of two entrance sizes.
+Many entrance reducers—especially wooden ones—give you a choice of two entrance sizes.
 Others have just one size.
-Some of the metal and plastic ones are continuous.
+Some of the metal and plastic ones are adjustable.

-- Entrance reducers may be used to protect a weak hive from invasion by robbing honey bees or yellow jackets.
-A hive with insufficient numbers of bees may find it difficult to defend a large opening.
+- Entrance reducers can protect a weak hive from invasion by robbing honey bees or yellowjackets.
+A colony with an insufficient number of bees may find it difficult to defend a large opening.
 A smaller opening gives them a fighting chance.

-- Entrance reducers are often used in the winter to reduce drafts through the hive, to keep snow and rain from entering, and to discourage small mammals—such as mice—from entering.
+- In winter, entrance reducers can reduce drafts through the hive, keep snow and rain from entering, and discourage small mammals—such as mice—from entering.

-The photos below also show that painting the reducers is not a good idea.
-I painted these and used them during the height of yellow jacket season.
-The bees were not happy.
-As you can see, they tried to remove them by chewing.
+Do not paint your entrance reducers.
+I painted mine and used them during the height of yellowjacket season and the bees were not happy.
+As you can see below, they tried to remove them by chewing.
 They stripped the paint, rounded the corners, and carved long grooves in the wood.
 It is obvious now that the entrances were too small for the number of bees in those hives.

 It’s a good idea to check on any hives with entrance reducers just to ensure the entrance remains open and your bees can get in and out safely.
 If you leave entrance reducers on all winter, pull them out every month or so and remove any dead bees that have accumulated behind them.

 Before you remove reducers in the spring, make sure your colony is strong enough to defend itself against robbing bees.
 Sometimes, large robust colonies will rob the smaller colonies if access to small colonies is easy.

 Managing entrance reducers is an important step in bee management, although these simple-looking devices can sometimes drive me crazy.

 Honey Bee Suite